 - It is prudent to take only one new remedy at a time so you can be sure a remedy agrees with you.
 If you start taking turpentine with several other remedies at once, you will have a hard time knowing which remedy is causing you difficulty.

-Continue reading to see what side effects our readers have experienced.
+Continue reading to see what side effects our readers have experienced when they took turpentine to kill candida and parasites.

 Have you experienced side effects from the medicinal use of turpentine?
 Please share your story with us!